rackerlabs/docs-developer-blog/_posts/2015-11-06-docker-version-manager.markdown

 Now using Docker 1.8.3
 ```

-You can also define an alias for a version or use one of the built-in aliases
+You can also define an alias for a version, or use one of the built-in aliases
 `system` and `experimental`.
 The `system` alias is used to switch to the system
-installation of Docker and `experimental` is an alias for the latest nightly Docker build.
+installation of Docker and `experimental` is an alias for the latest, nightly Docker build.

 ```bash
 $ dvm ls